edgarcosta/amortizedHGM/README.md

 Available at [arXiv:2005.13640](https://arxiv.org/abs/2005.13640)
  and to appear in the proceedings of the 2020 Algorithmic Number Theory Symposium

+The code will run significantly faster if linked against the library [rforest](https://math.mit.edu/~drew/)

 ```
 sage: from hgm import AmortizingHypergeometricData